 Not surprisingly, if the parties cannot reach their own agreement on this issue, the court will enter an order awarding custody, and often if left to the court’s discretion, neither party is too happy about the results.
 However, there are alternative arrangements for joint custody.

 Our Honolulu child custody attorneys will help you obtain and maintain reasonable visitation and custody in your case.

-In joint physical custody cases, the time is essentially split equally and visitation schedules are not usualy going to be necessary.
+In joint physical custody cases, the time is essentially split equally and visitation schedules are not usually going to be necessary.

-Hawaii, much like other states, follows the “best interests of the child” standard when determining child custody, which means there is no legal preference for custody towards the mother or the father.
+Hawaii, much like other states, follows the “best interests of the child” standard when determining child custody, which means there is no legal preference for custody toward the mother or the father.

-Our Honolulu child custody attorneys at Coates Frey Hackett & Gibson, AAL LLLC have represented many parents who wish to move with their child(ren).
+Our Honolulu child custody attorneys at Coates Frey & Hackett, AAL LLLC, have represented many parents who wish to move with their child(ren).
 We also have helped parents who oppose an ex’s relocation request.

 Parallel parenting is a way of co-parenting while still maintaining an enforced distance from your ex-spouse.
 It’s often the single best way to handle things when a relationship is so toxic that ex-spouses cannot communicate in a civil manner.

 The basic rules of parallel parenting include the following: